Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 Please see the Terms & Conditions for full information on our Pricing Policy.

 Most of the countries you will be visiting in Europe use the Euro.
 Exceptions are Bulgaria, the Czech Republic, Hungary, and Romania; they all have their own currencies, but the Euro is accepted in many establishments.
 Many locations accept major credit cards; however in small towns they are not widely accepted.
 In these cases and for incidentals or small vendors, you will need some local currency.
 ATM machines are located on shore at some stops.
 Prior to your departure, confirm with your bank that your ATM or credit card and PIN number will work abroad.
 All purchases on board are charged to your room account.
 For payment of shipboard accounts, Euro and U.S. dollars are accepted as well as American Express, Visa, MasterCard, and Diners Club.
-A fee is charged for the use of traveler's checks.
+A fee is charged for the use of checks.
 Personal checks cannot be cashed on board.

 In Southeast Asia: